 The first-of-its-kind model residence takes up the entire 65th floor of the Jean Nouvel-designed building, towering above The Museum of Modern Art (the building actually has three new MoMA gallery levels incorporated into its base).

-Appointed to match MoMa in style, the unique home — priced at a whopping $46,680,000 — is the definition of refined elegance.
+Appointed to match MoMa in style, the unique home — which was once priced at a whopping $46,680,000 — is the definition of refined elegance.
 And we’re here to take you on a visual tour.

 The massive residence occupies an entire floor at 53 West 53